CS-SI/eodag/docs/getting_started_guide/product_storage_status.rst

 storage.
 In order to cope with this growing need, some providers make the most recent products available immediately, and the oldest ones available after being ordered.

-The storage status has been standardized for all providers in the parameter ``storageStatus``, and its different values mapped to these 3 unique status:
+The storage status has been standardized for all providers in the parameter ``order:status``, and its different values mapped to these 3 unique status:

 * `ONLINE`: the product is available for download (immediately);